tjesi/tjesi.github.io/_pages/work.md

 ## PhD or Postdoc Positions

 All of my open positions will be announced on [my homepage](https://tjerandsilde.no) and at [iacr.org/jobs](https://iacr.org/jobs).
 All applications needs to go through the application portal on [jobbnorge.no](https://www.jobbnorge.no/search/en) to be evaluated.
-I expect all applicants to have a strong background in cryptography, and preferably also a solid background in either information security, algebra and number theory, algorithms and programming, theoretical computer science, or electrical engineering.
+I expect all applicants to have a strong background in cryptography, and preferably also solid experience with either information security, algebra and number theory, algorithms and programming, theoretical computer science, or electrical engineering.

+I like to work in teams, which is why most of my papers have three or more co-authors.
+I also like to meet regularly with my students, and you can expect that we plan for a weekly one-hour meeting when working together.
+Make sure that you are aligned with [my research interests](https://tjerandsilde.no) if you apply for a position to work with me, and show that you have [read some of my work](https://tjerandsilde.no/research).